telerik/xaml-docs/controls/radvirtualgrid/features/editing.md

         }
 {{endregion}}

+> Most input controls (MaskedTextInput, RadNumericUpDown, RadComboBox, etc.) in the Material, Fluent and Transparent themes have an opacity applied.
+This means that you can see through them which could lead to a visual glitch when used as editors in RadVirtualGrid.
+To avoid this set the Background property of the editor to a solid color when you create it in the event handler.

 ### EditorValueChanged

 This event is triggered each time the underlying property value that is edited has been changed.
 Its event arguments provide the following information.